mktung/the-pipe-strip/transcripts/transcript.md

 Enlightened me.

 [1:45](https://youtu.be/NAh9oLs67Cw?t=1m45s)
-The strip: Garfield.
+The strip, Garfield.
 The comic strip was new, no more than maybe a month and a half since inception, since coming into existence.
 And there it was before me in print, I saw it.
 A comic strip.
 What was it called?
 Garfield.

 [2:03](https://youtu.be/NAh9oLs67Cw?t=2m03s)
 The story here is of a man, a plain man.
 He is Jon, but he is more than that.
 I will get to this later, but first let us just say that he is Jon, a plain man.
-And then there is a cat: Garfield.
+And then there is a cat, Garfield.
 This is the nature of the world here.
 When I see the world, the, the, politics, the future, the, the satellites in space, and the people who put them there.
 You can look at everything as a man and a cat.
 Two beings, in harmony, and at war.